Azure/azure-powershell/src/FrontDoor/FrontDoor.Autorest/docs/New-AzFrontDoorFrontendMatchConditionObject.md

 Accept wildcard characters: False
 ```

-### -NegateCondition
+### -NegationConditon
-Describes if the result of this condition should be negated.
+Whether this is negate condition or not.

 ```yaml
 Type: System.Boolean